-This work has addressed the problems in medical ultrasound imaging: improving of the penetration depth and gaining the SNR.
-To solve these problems, the complementary pairs of Golay coded sequences were used.
-The comparison of the 2D ultrasound images show that elongated coded sequences from 8-bits to 16-bits increase the penetration depth by about 2 cm.
-Applying of the coded transmission in the STA method in a standard ultrasound scanner could allow improve the penetration depth and image contrast.
-Introduction of this method in medical ultrasound would increase the efficiency and quality of the ultrasound diagnostic.
+The purpose of this work was to improve the penetration depth and the SNR in medical ultrasound imaging.
+To achieve the purpose the complementary Golay coded sequences were applied in the STA systems.
+The coded sequences were elongated from 8-bits to 16-bits which allowed to increase the penetration depth by about 2 cm.
+This is illustrated by the comparison of 2D images.
+The assumption that the application of coded transmission in the STA method in a standard ultrasound scanner could improve the penetration depth and image contrast has also been confirmed by the in vitro study of the beef liver pattern.

-Also the new algorithm based on the array element angular directivity function implementation into the conventional STA method and corresponding correction of the back-scattered RF signals of different transmit-receive pairs is presented.
+The new algorithm based on the array element angular directivity function has been introduced into the conventional STA method and the corresponding correction of the back-scattered RF-signals of different transmit-receive pairs has been made.
 It is shown that the far-field radiation pattern of a narrow strip transducer, calculated for the case of a time harmonic uniform pressure distribution over its width, can serve as a good approximation for the above directivity function.
-The results of numerical calculations using simulated data have shown distinguishable improvement of the imaging quality of the scatterers situated in the region near the transducer aperture, the hazy blurring artefacts, observable in the case of conventional STA algorithm, are substantially suppressed.
+The results of numerical calculations using simulated data have shown distinguishable improvement of the imaging quality of the scatterers situated in the region near the transducer aperture, the hazy blurring artifacts, observable in the case of conventional STA algorithm, are substantially suppressed.